← Index · pp. 32–33

 Like when I try to map out life

-With straight white lines
+with straight white lines

 But the curveball

-Hits me in the head every time
+Hits me in the head everytime

 You wanna make God laugh